matthoendorf/alias-open-source/README.md

 This repo contains code for the open-end quality checks that were part of the original Roundtable Alias API.

-* **Categorizations**
-  Uses OpenAI chat completions to label a response as one of Valid, Profane, Off-topic, Gibberish, and GPT.
+* **Categorizations**: Uses OpenAI chat completions to label a response as one of Valid, Profane, Off-topic, Gibberish, and GPT.
 The model uses the survey question and response and returns a single word corresponding to the categorization.

-* **Effort scores**
-  Uses OpenAI to rate the response 1 – 10 (0 when the answer is empty).
+* **Effort scores**: Uses OpenAI to rate the response 1 – 10 (0 when the answer is empty).
 Scores of 4–7 are typical.
 Lower means minimal effort, and higher signals unusually detailed writing which may be GPT-generated.

-* **Duplicate matching**
- Duplicate matching uses string-distance methods (Levenshtein distance and longest-common-substring) to identify and group likely duplicates.
+* **Duplicate matching**: Duplicate matching uses string-distance methods (Levenshtein distance and longest-common-substring) to identify and group likely duplicates.

   * **Self duplicates** are within the same participant; any length triggers a flag.
   * **Cross duplicates** compare against other participants' answers to the same question.